Tuesday, July 15, 2025

 Home TRAVEL Food & Drink

-Last Updated on 2 years by admin
+Last Updated on 1 day by admin

 Every summer in Korea signals the anticipated return of bingsu, a delectable shaved ice treat.
 With traditional favorites always in demand and inventive new flavors and variants popping up annually, it’s no surprise that Korea has a lane dedicated just for bingsu enthusiasts.
+Whether you’re a first-time visitor or a local looking to explore new flavors, this guide will take you through bingsu’s rich history, its modern twists, and the best places to try it this season.

 Table of Contents